NIFTy-PPL/NIFTy/README.md

 Depending on your OS, you may have to use `pip3` instead of `pip`.
 This approach should work on Linux, MacOS and Windows.

+Plotting support is added via:

+    sudo apt-get install python3-matplotlib

+The DUCC0 package is installed via:

+    pip3 install ducc0

+If this library is present, NIFTy will detect it automatically and prefer `ducc0.fft` over SciPy's FFT.
+The underlying code is actually the same, but DUCC's FFT is compiled with optimizations for the host CPU and can provide significantly faster transforms.

+MPI support is added via:

+    sudo apt-get install python3-mpi4py

+For installing jax refer to [google/jax:README#Installation](https://github.com/google/jax#installation).

 ### Installation for developers